top of page

 • Playground drainage issues cause decaying leaves to collect in the fall and create foul odors.

-The schools lack community rooms capable of hosting meetings and conferences, and shared gymnasium and lunchroom space interferes with indoor activities and recess periods.
-John Cline has multiple interior rooms that lack windows or proper ventilation due to previous construction.
+• John Cline has multiple interior rooms that lack windows or proper ventilation due to previous construction.

 A Community-Driven Process

 In April, a community survey was created to gather feedback about the potential construction of a new elementary school that would replace John Cline and West Side.
-Over 76% of the survey's respondents said they would support such a project, while 15.4% said they would not support the project and 8.1% said they were unsure.
+More than 76% of the survey's respondents said they would support such a project, while 15.4% said they would not support the project and 8.1% said they were unsure.

 WE WANT TO HEAR FROM YOU!